 - Getting an account: don't let your business stop just because you don't have an account to receive or send money.
 Fixing this issue is as easy as going to a bank and asking for their corporate account services.
 But, are you ready to wait for some months?
 Also, if your director doesn't live in Singapore, will he or she be available to travel for an interview?
 You can be asking yourself, is there any quicker alternative?
 Right, a digital business account!

 Do you wish to know more?
 Reach out to the Statrys team to know more about how to access a business account for your company in Singapore.

 After reading this article, you should understand what a Subsidiary is.
-Are you still confused about this word?
 A Singapore Subsidiary company is a local company with foreign owners.
 They don't follow different rules from other companies, the term is only used to refer to its ownership.
 Now you should have it clear in your mind!
 But if you feel like you need more orientation, feel free to reach out to our team!

 Can foreign companies have a subsidiary in Singapore?